 Hopelessness is dangerous because when you concede all hope, you actually seal your fate and finalize your destiny.
 If you find yourself stuck in hopelessness, lock your car doors and call someone you trust to come give you a jump, ASAP.
 Without hope, there is no room to even consider other options, let alone a miracle.

-I’m not passing judgment on anyone who allows dark moments to take control of their emotions (I’ve been there myself at times).
-Certainly there are valid reasons for bad feelings to occur during difficult times, and it takes an incredible amount of fortitude to give thanks for the good things when so much is lost.
-However, if you expect to prevail during tough times, you must understand that it is your current perception of the situation that either gives you hope or makes you want to give up to a lost cause.
+I’m not passing judgment on anyone who allows dark moments to take control of their emotions—I’ve been there myself.
+Certainly there are valid reasons for bad feelings to take over during difficult times, and it takes an incredible amount of fortitude to give thanks for the good things when so much is lost.
+However, if you expect to prevail during tough times, you must understand that it is your current perception of the situation that either gives you hope or makes you want to give it up as a lost cause.
 If you’re always thinking about how badly life is treating you, if you are always telling stories about how you can’t get a fair shake, you will always feel miserable.